- Location: Amarnath Cave, Chandanwari Hills, Himalayas, Pahalgam, Jammu & Kashmir, Indian

-Amarnath cave is a Hindu shrine located in Jammu and Kashmir, India.
-The cave is situated at an altitude of 3,888 m (12,756 ft), it is about 141 km (88 mi) from Srinagar.
-The shrine forms an important part of Hinduism and is considered to be one of the very holiest shrines in Hinduism.
+Amarnath Cave is a Hindu shrine located in Jammu and Kashmir, India.
+The cave is situated at an altitude of 3,888 m (12,756 ft), and it is about 141 km (88 mi) from Srinagar.
+The shrine forms an important part of Hinduism and is considered to be one of the holiest shrines in Hinduism.

 Amarnath Temple History

 A snowy stalagmite forms the shape of the Shiva Linga which is worshipped with great reverence.
 Besides the main Linga, three other formations representing smaller Lingas are worshiped as Lord Ganesha and Goddess Parvati and Bhairava.